daveprowse/prom-live/README.md

 You might also be interested in running, and monitoring, Kubernetes.
 During the course I'll be monitoring the following:

+- **MicroK8s Cluster** (three Ubuntu virtual machines).
+This is my main setup for this course.
+It's quite easy to install.
+For more information click [here](./z-more-info/microk8s/microk8s-notes.md).

+You could also set up Kubernetes with one of the following options:

 - **Vanilla Kubernetes cluster** (three Ubuntu virtual machines).
 For scripts and details for installing an actual Kubernetes cluster, click [here](./z-more-info/k8s-scripts/README.md).

 - **MiniKube**: For details on how to setup a Minkube, click [here](./z-more-info/minikube/minikube-install.md).
 If you want to run minikube then I recommend doing it on a Linux system with a GUI (desktop interface).